Childhood Studies courses for 2019

 What are my career prospects?

-Our degrees provide an academic foundation for a career in a range of fields, such as education,children’s therapy, social work, family support, law and social justice, global children's charities and NGOs, government and civil service, primary and early years teaching, children’s marketing, and research and development.
-The degrees also provides a clear route into academic study.
+Our degrees provide an academic foundation for a career in a range of fields, such as education, children's therapy, social work, family support, law and social justice, global children's charities and NGOs, government and the civil service, primary and early years teaching, children's marketing, and research and development.
+The degrees also provide a clear route into academic study.

-Our three pathways offer the opportunity to combine Childhood Studies with the development of knowledge and skills in three related areas.
-Childhood Studies with Management has been launched to prepare our many graduates who go into leadership and management roles.
+Our three pathways offer the opportunity to combine childhood studies with the development of knowledge and skills in three related areas.
+The BSc Childhood Studies with Management has been launched to prepare our many graduates who go into leadership and management roles.

-Childhood Studies with Quantitative Research Methods is part of a national initiative to enhance the quantitative skills of social science graduates and can be taken as a three year BSc or as a four-year integrated master's.
+The Childhood Studies with Quantitative Research Methods course is part of a national initiative to enhance the quantitative skills of social science graduates and can be taken as a three-year BSc or as a four-year integrated master's.

 Childhood Studies with Study Abroad offers students the opportunity to study in their third year at one of our partner institutions.

 Read more about what students from Childhood Studies go on to do after graduation.

 Important disclaimer information about our courses.